Uniqueness of Maximum Scores in Countable-Outcome Round-Robin Tournaments: Introduction and Problem Statement

 Tournaments provide a model for a statistical inference called paired comparisons.
 Measuring players' strength in chess tournaments by modeling paired comparisons of strength has a long history, first appearing in \cite{Z1929}.
 An excellent introduction to the combinatorial and some probabilistic aspects (with citations to earlier works) is given in \cite{Moon1968}.
 The statistical aspects are presented in \cite{D1988} (also with citations to earlier works).
 Additional material on round-robin tournaments and related issues can be found in recent papers and the references therein \citep{R2021, MM2021}.

-In a classic round-robin tournament (Model $M_1$) for $i\neq j$, $X_{ij}+X_{ji}=1$, $X_{ij}\in \left\{0, 1\right\}$, and $P(X_{ij}=1)=P(X_{ij}=0)=1/2$, i.e., each of $n$ players wins or loses a game against each of the other $n-1$ with equal probabilities.
+In a classic round-robin tournament (Model $M_1$) for $i\neq j$, $X_{ij}+X_{ji}=1$, $X_{ij}\in \left\{0, 1\right\}$, and $\mathbb{P}(X_{ij}=1)=\mathbb{P}(X_{ij}=0)=1/2$, i.e., each of $n$ players wins or loses a game against each of the other $n-1$ with equal probabilities.
+The tournament can be represented by complete oriented graphs in which the vertices represent the players, and each pair of distinct vertices $i$ and $j$ is joined by an edge oriented from $i$ to $j$ or from $j$ to $i$ according to whether, $X_{ij}=1$ or $X_{ji}=1$, respectively.
 Let $r_n(M_1)$ denote the probability that the tournament with $n$ labeled vertices has a unique vertex with maximum score under model $M_1$. \cite{E1967} stated, without proof, that in a classical round-robin tournament (Model $M_1$ ), the probability that there is a unique vertex with the maximum score tends to $1$ as $n$ tends to infinity, i.e.,

 For values of $n$ that are very small, it is possible to compute $r_n(M_1)$ from the distribution of the nondecreasing score sequences.
-However, for even small $n$, this becomes computationally impossible due to the fact that the size of the sample space is $2^{n\choose 2}$.
+However, even for small $n$, this becomes computationally impossible due to the fact that the size of the sample space is $2^{n\choose 2}$.
 Indeed, \cite{E1967} employed the distribution of the nondecreasing score vector up to $n=8$, as provided by \cite{D1959}, to calculate the values of $r_1(M_1),\ldots, r_8(M_1)$.
 It is interesting to note that \cite{M1923} generated the score sequences and their frequencies up to $n=9$. \cite{Z2016} extended MacMahon's work and generated the nondecreasing score sequences and their frequencies for $n\leq 15$ using the Maple program.
 In a survey paper, \cite{G1984} notes that Epstein's problem on $r_n(M_1)$ remains unsolved.
 In a recent publication, \cite{MM2024} proved \eqref{eq:C1}.
 They used a method which was introduced by \cite{EW1977} that considered the analogous problem for the vertices of maximum degree in a random labelled graph in which pairs of distinct vertices are joined by an edge with probability $1/2$.
 In the next paragraph, we outline this method, which was applied to model $M_1.$

 Set and